hashchange/backbone.marionette.export/README.md

 ### Complex data wrangling

 In case you have to change the model state, or collection state, before the model is handed over to a template, you can do whatever you need to do with `onBeforeExport`.
 Implement it, and it will be called before the data export kicks in.

+`onBeforeExport` is fully separated from the actual export mechanism.
+You can even manipulate the `exportable` property itself and set it dynamically each time template data is requested.

-Likewise, implement `onAfterExport` for any clean-up operations.
+For any clean-up operations, implement `onAfterExport`.
 When it is called, the data for templates is already finalized.

 ### Strict mode